aio-libs/aiohttp/docs/gunicorn.rst

 Application
 -----------

-Lets write a simple application:
+Lets write a simple application, which we will save to file.
+We'll name the file *my_app_module.py*:

 .. code-block:: python